pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 - Visit also my [about](./about.md) page.
 ```

 - Now click on `Actions` in the github menu.
-Notice that Github has already set up a workflow to publish our content using [jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll), it should already be available at https://user.github.io/repo.
+Notice that GitHub has already set up a workflow to publish our content using [jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll), it should already be available at https://user.github.io/repo.

 ## Using Quarto